tc39/notes/es9/2018-03/mar-20.md

 BT: Ah, we don't have speakers.

-LBR: i object to the short circuiting, i do not see a use case that is not solved by default params. it adds more to the language complexity vs solve problems
+LBR: I object to the short-circuiting, I do not see a use case that is not solved by default params. it adds more to the language complexity vs solve problems

 JRL: default params only solves if you are in the lexical scope, we're not solving the 'don't repeat yourself' part.